AtlanticR/bio.base/README.md

 # to use some of the functionality:
 require( ecomodUtils ) # this should ideally be placed into your .Rprofile

-# to load a standard R library
+# once the above is loaded, you can load standard R libraries with:
-RLibrary( mgcv )
+RLibrary( "mgcv", "sp", "nlme" )

-# load it or get it from github and then load it
+# to load other ecomod-related packages from github:
-ecomodLibrary ("snowcrab")
+ecomodLibrary ( "ecomodUtils", "snowcrab" )

 # For the transition: replace loadfunctions( XXX ) to ecomodLibrary( XXX )
-# loadfunctions will onto ecomodLibrary until the transition is complete.
+# loadfunctions will map onto ecomodLibrary until the transition is complete.

 # list of currently available ecomod packages on github:
 ecomodLibraryList()